rishabh7823/ADVANCED-PHYSICAL-DESIGN-USING-OPENLANE-SKY130/README.md

 *These IP's /blocks have user -defined locations ,and hence are placed in chip before automated plcement and routing and are called PRE-PLACED cells

 *Automated placement and routing tools place the remaining logical cells in the design onto chip

+SURROUND pre-placed cells with decoupling capacitors

+When we need 1 in the logic circuit capacitors in the circuit need full charge n dicharge when 0 is needed .power supply is connected to logic circuits with resistors n impedence so some amount of voltage is lost beofre it  reches logic circuit n it is called noise margine .Logic gate to be 0 or 1 it should be in the NM2 and NMh ranges respectivelly the problem can be solved by decoupling capacitor .Decoupling capacitor decouples logic circuit with the main supply.